segmentio/objconv/README.md

 One of the interesting features of the `objconv` package is the ability to read and write streams of data.
 This has several advantages in terms of memory usage and latency when passing data from service to service.
-The package exposes the `StreamEncoder` and `StreamDecoder` interfaces for this purpose.
+The package exposes the `StreamEncoder` and `StreamDecoder` types for this purpose.

 For example the JSON stream encoder and decoder can produce a JSON array as a